-Quality metric Description Possible thresholds Average network MOS degradation Network Average Mean Opinion Score (MOS) is the key measurement used to gauge the perceived audio quality (based on an algorithm that calculates how a typical user would rate the voice quality).
+Quality metric Description Possible thresholds Average application sharing RDP latency Average processing time for remote desktop protocol (RDP) tiles over the duration of the viewing session.
+A higher total equates to a longer delay in the viewing experience.
+Available for Microsoft Lync Server 2013 • > 400 msec is bad. and later only.
+Average jitter Jitter (ms) measures the variability of packet delay and results in a distorted or choppy audio experience.
+Jitter can increase latency on networks.
+Generally, jitter metrics can be qualified as follows: • < 20 ms is good • > 30 ms is not good (but may be acceptable) • > 45 ms is poor Average network MOS degradation Network Average Mean Opinion Score (MOS) is the key measurement used to gauge the perceived audio quality (based on an algorithm that calculates how a typical user would rate the voice quality).
 This metric shows the amount the Network MOS was reduced because of jitter and packet loss.
 It is an integer rating from 0 to 5.
 5 - excellent 4 - good 3 - fair 2 - poor 1 - bad Average relative endpoint latency Average amount of one-way latency between the two media end points involved in the application sharing.
 This is a single-hop latency measure.
 Relative one-way latency measures the delay between the client and the server.
 Available for Microsoft Lync Server 2013 and later only.S • > 1.75 ms is bad.
 Average round trip latency Network Round Trip Time (RTT) is the most common measure of latency and is measured in ms. This measure is the average round trip time for RTP packets between endpoints.
 When latency is high, users will likely hear the words, but there will be delays.
-For RTP packets as reported in the monitoring reports: • < 200 ms is good • > 200 ms is poor • > 500 ms is bad Average video frame rate The average video frame rate sent (outbound) during the call and the average video frame rate received (inbound) during the call. (frames/s) A value of < 7 frames per second is considered poor video quality.
+For RTP packets as reported in the monitoring reports: • < 200 ms is good • > 200 ms is poor • > 500 ms is bad Average video frame rate The average video frame rate sent (outbound) during the call and the average video frame rate received (inbound) during the call. (frames/s) A value of &lt; 7 frames per second is considered poor video quality.
 Average video frame rate used Average frames per second received for all video streams and computed over the duration of the session.
-This metric is reported for video streams when available. (frames/s) A value of < 7 frames per second is considered poor video quality.
+This metric is reported for video streams when available. (frames/s) A value of &lt; 7 frames per second is considered poor video quality.